 Anabolic complexes are a collective group of supplements and sports nutrition that have a putative and often unproven ability to increase muscle mass.
 Anabolic complexes vary greatly in composition; they can contain plant extracts, amino acids , vitamins and minerals , fatty acids, creatine, and much more.
 Quite often, sports nutrition manufacturers exploit the term “anabolic complex” for commercial purposes, assigning supplements to this group that have nothing to do with it.

 It should be noted that in 90% of cases, anabolic complexes represent a marketing profanation, not justifying even a tenth of the stated promises given by the manufacturer.
-Many anabolic complexes do not have any effects at all, and this has been proven by independent studies, but they continue to be successfully sold, since buyers do not have objective informational support.
+Many anabolic complexes (anavar tablets uk), and this has been proven by independent studies, but they continue to be successfully sold, since buyers do not have objective informational support.
 Be extremely vigilant when choosing an anabolic complex, carefully study the composition, checking the information for each component, collect all possible supplement data from independent sources and consult with a sports nutrition expert.

 Even reputable brands such as MHP, MuscleTech, BSN and others produce anabolic complexes that do not affect muscle mass and other athletic performance.
 The term “anabolic complex” is very vague, and in itself should alert the buyer.
 The fact is that even ordinary food has anabolic properties.
 The more we eat, the more anabolism prevails , so formally we can say that a loaf of bread is also an anabolic complex.